Godin 5th Avenue Jazz Guitar Review – Classy and ElegantGuitarSpotting

 The Sunburst model is made using the same tonewood as the Natural Flame version (flame maple top, back, sides, and neck, with wild cherry core), but with a High-Gloss sunburst finish.

-Just click the name to Check Price on Amazon.
+Just click the name to Check the Price on Amazon.

 Each Godin 5th Avenue Jazz guitar include a premium 5th Avenue archtop TRIC hardshell case.